- 1. Introduction

 This quarterly financial report has been prepared by the management of the Transportation Appeal Tribunal of Canada "TATC" and Transport Canada as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by Treasury Board Accounting Standard 1.3.
-This quarterly report should be read in conjunction with the Main Estimates and Supplementary Estimates (A) as well as Canada's Economic Action Plan 2012 (Budget 2012).
+This quarterly report should be read in conjunction with the Main Estimates and Supplementary Estimates.

 A summary description of TATC's program activities can be found in Part II of the Main Estimates.

 This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes TATC's spending authorities granted by Parliament and those used by TATC consistent with the Main Estimates and Supplementary Estimates (A) for the 2012-2013 fiscal year.
+The accompanying Statement of Authorities includes TATC's spending authorities granted by Parliament and those used by the Tribunal consistent with the Main Estimates and Supplementary Estimates for the 2011-2012 fiscal year.
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before monies can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation Acts or through legislation in the form of statutory spending authority for specific purposes.